tunjan/tunjan.github.io/src/reading.md

 <q>The art as something that can be taught consists of rules to be follows in operation.
 The art as something to be leaned and possesed consists of the habit
 that results from operating according to the rules</q>

 <q>To make knowledge practical we must convert it into rules of operation.
 We must pass from know _what is the case_
 to knowing _what to do about it if we wish to get somewhere_</q>

+<q>There are few authors who execute their plan perfectly, but there is often more plan in a good book than meets the eye at first.
+The surface
+can be deceiving.
+You must look beneath it to discover the real structure.</q>

+<q> The reader tries to uncover the skeleton that the book conceals.
+The author starts with the skeleton and tries to cover it up.
+His aim is to conceal the skeleton artistcally or, in toher words, to put flesh on the bare bones.</q>